 The matching result in the trivial case is left.

 The answer to the final question is obvious.
-Since the recursive call to find-root finds the root of f, there is no need to process its solution any further.
+Since the recursive call to find-root finds the root of f, there is nothing else to do.

 Hint Suppose the arguments of find-root describe an interval of size S1.
-How large is the distance between left and right for the first, second, third recursive call to find-root?
-After how many steps is (- right left) smaller than or equal to TOLERANCE?
+How large is the distance between left and right for the first and second recursive call to find-root?
+After how many steps is (- right left) smaller than or equal to ε?

 In addition, find-root recomputes the value of a boundary across recursive calls.
 For example, (find-root f left right) computes (f left) and, if [left,mid] is chosen as the next interval, find-root computes (f left) again.
 Introduce a helper function that is like find-root but consumes not only left and right but also (f left) and (f right) at each recursive stage.